Yoast/developer/changelogs/yoast-seo-premium.md

 #### Other

 * Includes every change in Yoast SEO core 15.5.
-See the [https://wordpress.org/plugins/wordpress-seo/#developers](core changelog).
+See the [core changelog](https://wordpress.org/plugins/wordpress-seo/#developers).

 ## 15.4

 Release date: 2020-12-02

 It’s here: Yoast SEO 15.4!
 In this release, you’ll find a seamless, easy-to-use integration of Yoast SEO with Elementor.
 Building websites and optimizing content for the search engines now in one workflow!
-Read more about what’s new in Yoast SEO 15.4 in [https://yoa.st/release-15-4](our release post)!
+Read more about what’s new in Yoast SEO 15.4 in [our release post](https://yoa.st/release-15-4)!

 #### Other

 * Includes every change in Yoast SEO core 15.4.
-See the [https://wordpress.org/plugins/wordpress-seo/#developers](core changelog).
+See the [core changelog](https://wordpress.org/plugins/wordpress-seo/#developers).

 ## 15.3

 Release date: 2020-11-17

 Out now: Yoast SEO 15.3!
 In this release, you’ll find the new Zapier integration that makes it easy as ABC to share your content.
 Use zaps to automatically share your published posts!
 You’ll also find full language support for Hebrew in our analysis, helping you write high-quality content!
-Read more about what’s new in Yoast SEO 15.3 in [https://yoa.st/release-15-3](our release post)!
+Read more about what’s new in Yoast SEO 15.3 in [our release post](https://yoa.st/release-15-3)!

 #### Enhancements